kislyuk/argcomplete/README.rst

 Specifying completers
 ---------------------
 You can specify custom completion functions for your options and arguments.
-Completers are called with the following keyword arguments:
+Two styles are supported: callable and readline-style.
+Callable completers are simpler.
+They are called with the following keyword arguments:

 * ``prefix``: The prefix text of the last word before the cursor on the command line.
 All returned completions should begin with this prefix.
 * ``action``: The ``argparse.Action`` instance that this completer was called for.